 The following processing is conducted under the lawful basis of, necessary for the performance of a contract.

 - To carry out our obligations arising from any agreements entered into between you and us and to provide you with the information, products, and services that you request from us.
-This would include us sharing your personal information with our third-party sourcing solutions so we can search products to meet your needs
+This would include us sharing personal information with our third-party service providers and referral partners if requested by you

 - To provide you with service messages and updates on the product or service provided

-- To complete applications on your behalf with a lender or provider
+- To use sourcing solutions to research products and complete applications on your behalf with provider

 - The processing of health data to source products, provide illustrations and applications to product providers.